Internet connection is unstable or lost.

 Frequent Urination: Your dog may start urinating more frequently than normal and with more volume each time.

 Dilute Urine: Observe urine’s hue and consistency.
 Urine in DI usually lacks the normal yellow color and is watery and pale.
-This results from the kidneys' incapacity to concentrate the urine appropriately.
+This results from the kidneys’ incapacity to concentrate the urine appropriately.
+Untreated DI can lead to severe dehydration, which may cause symptoms like lethargy and sunken eyes.

 Diagnosis of Diabetes Insipidus in Dogs